As the dust settles on a memorable Buenos Aires 2018, the attention now turns north.

 This means equal numbers of men and women will compete for the medals... and there will be some exciting new disciplines to reflect the increased female participation (see below!).

 New sports and innovation

 The lung-busting new addition involves scaling mountains on skis (or carrying them depending on the severity of the ascent), before skiing back down.

-The new disciplines include mixed-nationality 3x3 ice hockey, a women's doubles competition in luge and a women's Nordic combined ski event.
+They include mixed-nationality 3x3 ice hockey, a women's doubles competition in luge and a women's Nordic combined ski event.